We do accessibility audits differently.

 Once the initial findings are delivered, we follow that up with thoroughly testing a representative sample of pages on the site to find the remaining manual issues that may exist.

 Yes, we are able to fix problems.
 Our approach to website accessibility audits is unique because our audits are intended to be the beginning of a larger partnership.
+We offer monthly recurring audit and remediation plans that allow you to start getting fixes right away, while spreading your accessibility cost out over several months.

 To learn more about our approach to website accessibility remediation, visit our remediation page.